GabrielBalzer/tedsquest_documentation/srs.md

 ### 3.4.2 Performance Requirement Two - User Capacity

-The game shall be for a single user only per installation.
+The game shall be for a single user only as per installation.

 ### 3.4.3 Performance Requirement Three - Local Resources